-- Fully participate in the Ch'nook Scholars program in years one and two of their degree;
+- Guaranteed acceptance to the Ch'nook Scholars program in two of the four years of their degree

-Over the past two years, the Spitz family—Warren, Maureen, Gregory, Kelsey and Mathew—co-created this Fellows Program with the help of the Sauder School of Business, the Ch’nook Initiative, and input from both Aboriginal and academic communities.
+Over the past four years, the Spitz family—Warren, Maureen, Gregory, Kelsey and Mathew—co-created this Fellows Program with the help of the UBC Sauder School of Business, the Ch’nook Initiative, and input from both Indigenous and academic communities.

 Their hope for each Fellow is that her post-secondary education will be an opportunity to express and nurture her whole self – to both discover and pursue the leader she envisions of herself.
 They encourage each Fellow to reflect on what that means and to hold onto that throughout her time here and on her journey after UBC.

-- In financial need, as demonstrated by budget information required in the application package.
+- Be in financial need, as demonstrated by budget information required in the application package

-- Admissible to and entering the Bachelor of Commerce as her first choice in the 2018 Winter Session.
+- Be admissible to, and entering, the Bachelor of Commerce program as her first choice in the 2019 Winter Session (September 2019)

-- Committed to becoming the leader she envisions of herself, in both the UBC Sauder and wider community.
+- Be committed to becoming the leader she envisions of herself, at UBC, at Sauder and in the wider community

 - Apply to the Bachelor of Commerce program at UBC at you.ubc.ca

-- Self-identify as Aboriginal and female in your application
+- Self-identify as Aboriginal (First Nations, Métis or Inuit) and female in your application

-- The award recipients will be notified by the end of April.
-Recipients of the Awards are named Spitz Fellows.
+- The award recipients will be notified by April 30, 2019.
+Recipients of the award are named Spitz Fellows.